valpetaltechlabs/ConfTrackJS/README.md

 - Report bugs or suggest features through issues
 - Contribute to the codebase

-## 🔮 Roadmap

-- [ ] Conference submission form
-- [ ] Conference filtering by technology/topic
-- [ ] User accounts and personal conference tracking
-- [ ] Conference reminders and notifications
-- [ ] API for conference data
-- [ ] Advanced search and filtering options
-- [ ] Conference analytics and trends

 ## 📧 Contact

-For questions or suggestions, please open an issue or reach out to the maintainers.
+For questions or suggestions, please open an issue or reach out to valpetaltechlabs@gmail.com.

 ---